January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 Digital marketing specialists

-Companies are investing in operations and business support to stay efficient:
+Companies are investing in operations and business support to stay efficient.
+Key roles include:

 Operations managers and business operations specialists